-During the Middle Ages the fate of Jews in various parts of Italy was an alternation between prosperity and persecution.
+During the Middle Ages, the fate of Jews in various parts of Italy was an alternation between prosperity and persecution.
 There were expulsions from Bologna in 1172 and from Trani in 1380.
-Under Norman rule the Jews of southern Italy and Sicily enjoyed greater freedom.
-They were considered the equals of Christians and were allowed to choose any career; they even had jurisdiction over their own affairs.
+Under Norman rule, the Jews of southern Italy and Sicily enjoyed greater freedom.
+They were considered the equals to Christians and were allowed to choose any career; they even had jurisdiction over their own affairs.
 A later pope—either Nicholas IV (1288–1292) or Boniface VIII (1294–1303)—had for his physician a Jew, Isaac ben Mordecai.

 The Jews were also known as skilled medical practitioners, and through their services as physicians they were often able to negotiate restrictions and civic rights.
 William of Portaleone, physician to King Ferdinand I of Naples, and to the houses of Sforza and Gonzaga, was one of the most respected of that time.